06Leumas/T0CCT/README.md

 ---

 ## How to Download and Use
+   [*This video*](https://youtu.be/uBGOgVy4Epo?si=LgMtqgGC8YcnCUgG) explains how to use the app and the process of getting your own custom texture into the game, to download (and use) follow these steps:
 1. **Check the Required Files**
    - Make sure `T0CCT.exe`, `texture_mapping.json`, and `classdata.tpk` are in the same folder.